renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## presetCache

-This option is to turn on caching for loading presets.
-By turning it on, loaded presets will be cached in `preset` namespace in package cache.
+When this feature is enabled, resolved presets will be cached in Renovate's package cache, enabling reuse across multiple repositories.
+Doing so improves efficiency because shared presets don't need to be reloaded/resolved for every repository, however it also means that private presets can be "leaked" between repositories.
+You should only enable this when all repositories are trusted, such as a corporate environment.

 TTL is 15 minutes by default, and it is adjustable in [cacheTtlOverride](#cachettloverride).

 ## privateKey